 From 2004-2015, Monroe County Department of Environmental Services (MCDES) participated in a program with the National Recycling Coalition and Nike, Inc. that allowed area residents to recycle their unwanted athletic sneakers instead of throwing them in the garbage.
 This program with Monroe County was ended by Nike.
 These sneakers can continue to be dropped off at Nike Stores for recycling.
 Nike’s Reuse-A-Shoe Program recycles and grinds athletic footwear and turns them into sports surfaces.
 The program will only accept sneakers that do not contain metal (grommets, eyelets, zippers, tags, etc.).
 Shoes, boots, clogs, crocs, sandals, flip-flops and sneakers that light-up are also not acceptable.

-Monroe County residents may also reuse good condition sneakers by donating them to an organization like those listed here.
+Note: Monroe County residents may also reuse good condition sneakers by donating them to an organization like those listed here.
 For unwanted footwear in poor/unreuseable condition, there is no local program available for recycling--the footwear should be placed in the garbage.

 |Chet the Cheetah and the Reuse-a-Shoe Program|